 Semester-long Seminar Proposals

 If you're a faculty member, staff or graduate student and you're interested in teaching a seminar, the Honors College welcomes proposals.
 We send out a request for proposals once a year, but proposals are accepted at any time.
 See the last Call for Proposals we sent out.
 Future years' calls may vary, but this should give you an idea of what's required.
 See a list of Previously Offered Interdiscplinary Seminars.
 Feel free to contact the Honors Dean for more information.

-Qualified non-Honors students may be admitted to seminars, with the approval of the instructor and the Director of the Honors College.
+Qualified non-Honors students may be admitted to seminars, with the approval of the instructor and the Dean of the Honors College.
 In addition, the Honors College may cross-list a seminar with an appropriate course in a department.
 The Honors Council intends that every college in the University be represented in the seminars.

 Proposals for new Honors courses are always welcome.
 The Dean will gladly help in developing your proposal, which should address the following: